EbrahimMohamed-1/Spring-Security-Auth-flow-deep-dive/README.md

  **If authentication fails, then _Failure_.**

-1. The  SecurityContextHolder is cleared out (`SecurityContextHolderStrategy`).
+1. The  `SecurityContextHolderStrategy` is cleared out.
 2. `RememberMeServices.loginFail` is invoked.
 If remember me is not configured, this is a no-op.
 See the `RememberMeServices`  interface in the Javadoc.
 3. `AuthenticationEntryPoint` is invoked to trigger the WWW-Authenticate to be sent again.
 See the `AuthenticationEntryPoint` interface in the Javadoc.

  **If authentication is successful, then _Success_.**

-1. The Authentication is set on the SecurityContextHolder (`SecurityContextHolderStrategy`).
+1. The Authentication is set on the `SecurityContextHolderStrategy`.
 2. `RememberMeServices.loginSuccess` is invoked.
 If remember me is not configured, this is a no-op.
 See the `RememberMeServices` interface in the Javadoc.
 3. The `BasicAuthenticationFilter` invokes `FilterChain.doFilter(request,response)` to continue with the rest of the application logic.
 See the `BasicAuthenticationFilter` Class in the Javadoc